Contact informationFarm Address:

 Due to our market and harvest schedule, work is 6 days a week, usually 50-55 hours.
 Our weekly schedule is a mix of routine and flexibility, with certain days dedicated to harvest and market, others are ‘farm work’ days and tasks vary with the time of year and weather.
 During summer we work two-part days with long siesta to avoid the heat.

-We work hard, but with purpose and passion.
+We work hard, but with purpose and passion, and we have fun too!
 It is very important that our team is made up of folks who are positive, creative, curious, communicative, reliable, and committed.

 Educational Opportunities: Most of the education will be hands-on and in the field, with the most gained from engaged and inquisitive people.
-For apprentices arriving early enough, we love to bring you to local conferences like Georgia Organics.
+For apprentices arriving early enough (or who stay on a second year), we love to bring you to local conferences like Georgia Organics.
 Throughout the season we will do sit-down mini classes on specific topics as they come up and we want to dive deeper.
 We also have an extensive farming library, and membership and archive access to Growing for Market, The Association of Specialty Cut Flower Growers, and more.
 We are well-connected to other farmers around our region, state, and the southeast, and we are active members in our local Middle GA Young Farmers Chapter (part of NYFC).
 We also like to go on farm field trips to visit with our farming friends and check out their farms.
+The handbook covers much of this in detail, but we love our work and believe working on farms is the best way to learn to farm.
+We expect apprentices to be here to work hard and learn; we are here to operate this farm to its fullest potential and share our skills with future farmers.

 Skills Desired: We don't require farm experience but require that apprentices have a serious interest in farming as a career.
 We value determination, grit, self-motivation, positive attitudes, humor, creativity, responsibility, communication, and willingness to set sweaty and dirty!
+Strength is an asset but more important is positive attitude, teamwork, and mental stamina!
 We are very committed to our farm and this process and hope applicants have realistic expectations of farm work and a commitment to fulfilling their apprenticeship, if selected.
+We are looking to hire people who can commit to the full season and not leave us hanging when it gets hots, and are very open to offering second seasons (with accompanying significant pay and responsibility increases) to really special folks.

-Meals: Yes, all the food is provided!
+Meals: Yes, food (lots of veggies and all the staples) is provided!
 We keep a very well-stocked farm kitchen and eat a lot of veggies from the farm.
 Often people do their own thing for breakfast, lunch is communal and we share in the cooking and cleanup.
-Dinner is often together, but this is up to the group.
-We also have access to great farm products (meat, dairy, fruit, etc) from farming friends and the market, who we show with regularly.
+Dinner is often together with rotating cooks, but this is up to the group.
+We also have access to great farm products (meat, dairy, fruit, etc) from farming friends and the market.
+Please see handbook for full details.

-Stipend: Apprentices will be paid $800/month to offset any personal costs you may have while learning and working on the farm.
-We offer a week's paid vacation in August, and significant bonuses upon completion of the season.
+Stipend: Apprentices will be paid $1200/month to offset any personal costs you may have while learning and working on the farm, in addition to room and board.
+We offer a week's paid vacation in August, and significant discretionary bonuses upon completion of the full season.

 Housing: Yes.
-The 'farmhouse' is an old fixer-upper brick motel, built in the 1940's.
+The 'farmhouse' is not a house but an old fixer-upper brick motel, built in the 1940's.
 "Very rustic" private rooms are available.
 Shared bathroom with composting toilet (not gross!), lovely private shower in greenhouse with hot water (very pleasant), shared full kitchen and living room.
 We have WiFi, laundry on-site, plenty of parking.
 Julia and Brandon live in small house next door to farm, having recently moved from the motel.
-The accommodations are humble, somewhere between glamping and squatting, as the improvements to the home have lagged behind the productive spaces of the farm.
+The accommodations are humble but nice, somewhere between glamping and cozy squatting, as the improvements to the home have lagged behind the productive spaces of the farm.
 Our farm was started from almost nothing but cheap land, old vandalized buildings, determination and grit-- the accommodations reflect this history but we have also come a long way since the early years!

 Preferred method of Contact: email